plentymarkets/mc-telemetry/README.md

 ### Dynamic Configuration

-For example, we can define the ExampleConfig as follows:
+For example, you can define the ExampleConfig as follows:

 <table>
     <thead>